braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 | Check if the time attribute __does not exist__ on a user's profile | __DOES NOT EXIST__ | __N/A__ |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-{% alert important %}
+{% alert update %}

-As of March 10, 2020, the behavior of "Day of Recurring Event", "Less than X Days Ago", and "Less than X Days in the Future" has changed. __If you use these filters in your segmentation, we recommend readjusting your segments to take these changes into account.__
+As of March 10, 2020, the behavior of "Day of Recurring Event", "Less than X Days Ago", and "Less than X Days in the Future" has changed.
+If you use these filters in your segmentation, we recommend readjusting your segments to take these changes into account.
 <br> <br>
 "Day of Recurring Event"

-- Change: Current date is now counted in this segmentation filter.
+- **Change:** Current date is now counted in this segmentation filter.
-- When using the "Day of Recurring Event" filter, and are then prompted to select the "Calendar Day of Recurring Event", __if you select `IS LESS THAN` or `IS MORE THAN`, the current date will be counted for that segmentation filter.__
+- When using the "Day of Recurring Event" filter, and are then prompted to select the "Calendar Day of Recurring Event", if you select `IS LESS THAN` or `IS MORE THAN`, the current date will be counted for that segmentation filter.
 - For example, if on March 10, 2020, you selected the date of the attribute to be `LESS THAN ...
-March 10, 2020`, attributes will be considered for the days up to, and __including__ March 10, 2020.
+March 10, 2020`, attributes will be considered for the days up to, and including March 10, 2020.

 <br>

 "Less than X Days Ago" and "Less than X Days in the Future"
-- Change: These filters used to include future dates for past date queries, and past dates for future queries.
+- **Change:** These filters used to include future dates for past date queries, and past dates for future queries.
 - Less than X Days Ago: Includes dates between X days ago and the current date/time.
-We will __no longer include any dates in the future.__
+We will no longer include any dates in the future.
 - Less than X Days in the Future: Includes dates between the current date/time and X days in the future.
-We will __no longer include any dates in the past.__
+We will no longer include any dates in the past.

 {% endalert %}

-## Purchases / Revenue Tracking
+## Purchase and Revenue Tracking {#purchase-revenue-tracking}

 Using our purchase methods to record in-app purchases establishes the Lifetime Value(LTV) for each individual user profile.
 This data is viewable within our revenue page in time-series.